selkies-project/selkies-examples/code-server/README.md

 ## Description

-This repository shows you how to deploy the [Code Server app](https://github.com/cdr/code-server) on Selkies.
+This example shows you how to deploy the [Code Server app](https://github.com/cdr/code-server) on Selkies.

 ## Dependencies